Types of Governors

 - 1 is elected by the Deanery/Synod; and

 - 1 is the incumbent vicar of St John’s Church as ex officio foundation governor

 The representative governors comprise the following:

 - 1 nominated by the local authority

 - 1 elected by the staff

-We also have associate members of the Governing Board that serve on one or more Governing Board committees in order to bring their expertise.
+We also have associate members of the Governing Board who serve on one or more Governing Board committee in order to bring their expertise.
 They may also attend Full Governing Board meetings but are not governors.
-They are permitted to vote on the committee that they are a member of, but not permitted to vote at Full Governing Board meetings.
+They are permitted to vote on the committee of which they are a member but are not permitted to vote at Full Governing Board meetings.

-Clerk: By law, every Governing Body must have a clerk.
-The clerk’s role centres on governing body meetings – to inform governors of the meeting, prepare and distribute the agenda, write the minutes, give procedural advice at the meeting and carry out follow-up correspondence.
+By law, every Governing Body must have a clerk.
+The clerk’s role centres on governing body meetings – to inform governors of the meeting, to prepare and distribute the agenda, to write the minutes, to give procedural advice at the meeting and to carry out follow-up correspondence.

 Our current clerk is Clerks Associates.

 Governors can be appointed to a term of office from 1 to 4 years.
-Each year the Board elect a Chair, Vice Chair and committee members elect the Chairs of Committees.
+Each year, the Board elect a Chair and Vice Chair and committee members elect the Chairs of Committees.